phalcon/documentation/docs/session.md

 !!! info "NOTE"

     You need to call this method before calling `start()` for the name to take effect

+The name must contain only letters, numbers, underscores, or hyphens, and cannot consist only of digits.
+As of 5.15.0 a name that breaks either rule is rejected with `Phalcon\Session\Exceptions\InvalidSessionName`.
+PHP rejects an all-digit `session.name` with a warning and leaves the name unchanged; the component now fails with a named exception instead.

 ```php
 <?php